First Secretary of the Communist Party of Ukraine: Historical scope

 The post of Secretary was elected by a plenum (plenary session) of the Central Committee of the Communist Party of Ukraine beginning since July 1918.
 Until 1920 it was a single post of the Central Committee Secretariat.
 In 1920 Nikolay Bestchetvertnoi was dismissed as the secretary and the Provisional Bureau of the Central Committee elected Stanislav Kosior as the Party's Secretary.

 Later in 1920 there were introduced a post of the Second Secretary which acted as a deputy of the First Secretary.
 In 1921 after Vyacheslav Molotov was dismissed as the First Secretary, he was replaced with Feliks Kon as the Responsible Secretary.
 Kon became the only party official with such title which he held until end of 1921.
 Starting with 1921 beside the First and the Second secretaries, there were elected some additional secretaries, first of which became Stanislav Kosior.

-In March of 1925 on a statement of the Central Committee of the Communist Party of Ukraine the post held by Emanuil Kviring had changed its name to the General Secretary.
+In March 1925 on a statement of the Central Committee of the Communist Party of Ukraine the post held by Emanuil Kviring had changed its name to the General Secretary.
 Less than a month later a plenum of the Central Committee of the Communist Party of Ukraine reelected the party's leader Lazar Kaganovich with the new title name.
 In January of 1934 Stanislav Kosior was elected as the First Secretary returning to previous name which has been kept until the dissolution of the Soviet Union.

-In 1927–1930 the Communist Party of Ukraine also had posts of a candidate to Secretariat members.
-In 1931–1932 there were secretaries for specific types of industry as well as a separate secretary for "Donbas" (Ivan Akulov).
+From 1927 to 1930, the Communist Party of Ukraine also had posts of a candidate to Secretariat members.
+Between 1931 and 1932 there were secretaries for specific types of industry as well as a separate secretary for the Donbas (Ivan Akulov).
 In June of 1937 there was introduced a post of the Third Secretary which existed until January of 1949.
 In May of 1940 a practice of electing a secretary for specifically assigned industry was renewed and continued throughout the World War II until the next planum of the Central Committee of the Communist Party of Ukraine in January of 1949.

 Until 1952 the Communist Party of Ukraine was officially known as the Communist Party (Bolsheviks) of Ukraine (CP(b)U).